github/developer.github.com/content/integrations-directory/getting-listed.md

 ### Provide standard links

-We'd like to have a minimum set of links (below) to include in every integration listing, so that our users have all the information they need.
+We'd like to have a minimum set of links (in the Marketing Guidelines on the right) to include in every integration listing, so that our users have all the information they need.

 - Documentation - Please provide a URL with more information on how to use your integration.
 - Terms of service - Please provide the Terms of Service URL for users using your integration.